 Firstly secure doors and windows with quality locks.

 The Euro cylinder door lock has a weakness, it can be broken easily and quickly, especially if it has been fitted incorrectly, with the outside front of the lock protruding out beyond the front fascia of the door.
-In this situation it gives burglars the opportunity to be able to grab the front of the protruding lock with mole grips and then twists and snap the whole locking mechanism from the centre, its weakest point!
+In this situation, it gives burglars the opportunity to be able to grab the front of the protruding lock with mole grips and then twists and snap the whole locking mechanism from the center, its weakest point!
 The burglar can then remove the whole lock usually in less than 60 seconds.

-There is also another way of gaining entry through door locks, that requires a little more technique and skill than the sheer brute force used in the example above and it is called bumping locks.
+There is also another way of gaining entry through door locks, that requires a little more technique and skill than the sheer brute force used in the example above, and it is called bumping locks.
 In its simplest description, bumping locks is the technique of hitting the key and using twist torque at the same time, which can literally bounce the locking cylinders open.

 Bumping locks are on the increase throughout Great Britain and it leaves virtually no visible sign of damage, but this also means it can cause problems when trying to prove the situation to insurance companies, thus hampering claims.

-This can be stopped by combining the anti-snap lock with another feature the anti-bump /zero lift mechanism.
+This can be stopped by combining the anti-snap lock with another feature of the anti-bump /zero lift mechanism.
 If both these features are incorporated into the anti-snap cylinder lock, they provide good quality and safe locking mechanism for any door.

-Sash Jammers are also extremely effective on doors; they are bolts which twist 90° and lock into position making the door stronger.
+Sash Jammers are also extremely effective on doors; they are bolts that twist 90° and lock into position making the door stronger.
 They are particularly effective on patio doors situated at the rear of the premises this being the most vulnerable point of entry into a house.